LC-Linkous/tinySA_python/README.md

 # install UV
 pip install uv

-# navigate to the tsapyhon directory
+# navigate to the tsapython directory
 cd .\tsapython

 # build the package
-# a 'dist' directory should be created in tapython
+# a 'dist' directory should be created in tsapython
 uv build

 # install the package locally